 Frequency: DE Courses are considered the “virtual equivalent” to face to face courses.
 Therefore, the frequency of the contact will be at least the same as would be established in a regular, face to face course.
 At the very least, the number of instructor contact hours per week that would be available for face to face students, will also be available, in asynchronous and/or synchronous mode, with students in the DE format.
 Contact shall be distributed in a manner that will ensure that regular contact is maintained, given the nature of asynchronous instructional methodologies, over the course of a week and should occur as often as is appropriate for the course.

 Establishing expectations and managing unexpected instructor absence: An instructor and/or department established policy describing the frequency and timeliness of instructor initiated contact and instructor feedback, will be posted in the syllabus and/or other course documents that are made available for students when the course officially opens each semester.
 If the instructor must be out of contact briefly for an unexpected reason (such as illness or a family emergency that takes the instructor offline), notification to students will be made in the announcements area of the course that includes when the students can expect regular effective contact to resume.
-If the offline time results in a lengthy absence (i.e. more than three or four days) a substitute instructor should be sought who can assist students while the instructor is unavailable.
+If the offline time results in a lengthy absence a substitute instructor should be sought who can assist students while the instructor is unavailable.

-Type of Contact: Regarding the type of contact that will exist in all SMCCCD DE courses, instructors will, at a minimum, use the following resources to initiate contact with students:
+Type of Contact: Regarding the type of contact that will exist in all SMCCCD DE courses, instructors will use some of the following resources to initiate contact with students:

 Threaded discussion forums with appropriate instructor participation.

-Weekly announcements in the Course Management System
+Weekly announcements in the Learning Management System

 Timely feedback of student work.